jimmyfresh1/TowerofTattle/work/Command/treatment.md

-ASP-c-Mekuru I look at Shiori like, can we actually eat this?
-Shiori looks back at me like, wow, free food!
 ASP-c-Hana Talks about children and their dreams and so forth.
 She keeps talking about children and children's dreams in a bit of a new agey way. //!!
 Hana is a Judas lamb, so she is also the best insight as to what the children were like in the past.